DisnakeDev/disnake/docs/api.rst

 .. function:: on_thread_join(thread)

-    Called whenever a thread is joined or created.
-Note that from the API's perspective there is no way to differentiate between a thread being created or the bot joining a thread.
+    Called whenever the bot joins a thread or gets access to a thread (for example, by gaining access to the parent channel).

     Note that you can get the guild from :attr:`Thread.guild`.